ezisberta/be-nc-games/README.md

 # About

-This is the api used on NC Games, a platform where users can vote and comment on several game reviews.
+This is the api used for NC Games, a platform where users can vote and comment on several game reviews.
 It can take several requests (check below).

 # Requests